GitHub

 Overview

 Tag supports flexible content projection to allow for various combinations of icons, labels, and interactive elements within a consistent container.
+Tags can be dismissed to remove a selection or filter, making them well suited for filter chips, applied search criteria, and editable selections.

 <daff-tag>